The Freelands Painting Prize celebrates outstanding painting from art schools and universities across the UK. Each year, they invite every higher...

 An important milestone in the work of the Netherlandish Renaissance artist Bruegel.
 His first painting of entirely large figures – just look at those fabulous facial expressions and outlandish clothes.

 Frederico Barocci is one of the most important mannerist painters of the 16th century.
-His paintings have a color, characterised by warm color shades.
+His paintings have a unique color, characterized by warm color shades.

 To explore a series on some definite Titians, click here.